Kim Ho-dong

-Kim Ho-dong (김호동; Hanja: 金浩東; often written in English-language literature as Hodong Kim or Ho-dong Kim) (born 1954) is a Korean historian, professor at Seoul National University.
-His research interests include nomadic societies of Central Asia and their interaction with the Chinese state.
+Kim Ho-dong (born 1954; often written in English-language literature as Hodong Kim or Ho-dong Kim) is a Korean historian, professor emeritus at Seoul National University and member of The National Academy of Sciences, Republic of Korea.
+His research interests include nomadic societies of Central Asia and their interaction with the Chinese state, as well as the history of the Mongol Empire.
+Drawing on sources in various languages, he writes the history of nomadic peoples from their own perspectives.
+In the field of Mongol Empire studies, he is regarded as one of the leading scholars who have sought to overcome the traditional fragmentationist approach and examine the Mongol Empire as a whole through a holistic approach.

 Life

-Kim Hodong studied with Min Tuki in Seoul, and did his doctoral graduate work at Harvard University, where he was a student of Joseph Fletcher, Jr. Omeljan Pritsak, Philip A. Kuhn, and Thomas Barfield were on his dissertation committee as well.
+Kim Ho-dong was born on 20 November 1954.
+He graduated from Seoul National University with a B.A. in Asian History and studied with Min Tuki.
+He earned his doctoral degree in Inner Asian and Altaic Studies from Harvard University, where he was a student of Joseph Fletcher, Jr. Omeljan Pritsak, Philip A. Kuhn, and Thomas Barfield were on his dissertation committee as well.

-Currently he is a professor of Asian history at the Institute of Historical Research of Seoul National University.
+He served as a full professor in the Department of Asian History at Seoul National University from 26 November 1986 until his retirement on 29 February 2020.
+In recognition of his scholarly contributions, he was appointed as a distinguished (emeritus) professor at Seoul National University on 1 March 2018.
 He also served as the president of the Korean Association for Central Asian Studies from 2003 to 2006.

+He held visiting appointments and research fellowships at LMU Munich (Alexander von Humboldt Foundation, 1994), Harvard University (Harvard-Yenching Institute, 2000–2001), the Swedish Collegium for Advanced Study (2007–2008), and the Institute for Advanced Study in Princeton (2015–2016).

+Currently, he is a member of The National Academy of Sciences, Republic of Korea within the Humanities and Social Sciences Division.